psteichen/clusil-website/_events/wg-benchmark-of-information-security-controls-analysis-of-the-results-1.md

 ---
-title: WG-Benchmark of Information Security Controls - Analysis of the results
+title: WG-Benchmark - Session 1
-teaser: A total of 42 participants completed the survey...
+teaser: A total of 42 participants completed the survey and now the analysis starts.
 date: 2019-03-12 12:00:00 +0100
 startime: '12:00'
 endtime: '14:00'